myz06vette/rf-los/README.md

 Live Link: https://myz06vette.github.io/rf-los/

+Android Version 1.0 available as of 3/4/26, .apk is available in files.
+Play Store launch to come...

 Site A: The transmitting station.
 You can use the browser to fetch your current location, enter an address manually, or pick a location on the map using the mouse.
 You can also provide latitude / longitude coordinates.
 In addition, you can set your antenna height above ground.

 Site B: The receiving station.
 There are several options here for lookup, and where I think the real power in the tool lies.
 You may not always have lat/long like other LOS tools.
 You may just have a ham call sign.
 Or a grid square.
 Or, you may want to see the RF path between you and a local repeater to troubleshoot link quality.
 All of these options are available.
 In addition, you can also set the receiving antenna height above ground.